andreaseger/master_presentation/slides/slide02-0.md

-How it works
-===

-- Architecture
-- Learnprocess
+## Goals

+- what can this system provide
-- Testing jobs a.k.a. the API
+- where are the limitation
-- Integrationoptions